 This type of foreclosure is known as non-judicial foreclosure.

 This type of foreclosure occurs when a deed of trust is used instead of using a mortgage.
-The mortgage holder sells his or her property without the supervision of the court as the judicial foreclosure.
+The mortgage holder sells their property without the supervision of the court as the judicial foreclosure.

-The advantage of using this process is that it is cheaper and faster as compared to judicial foreclosure.
+The advantage of using this process is that it is cheaper and faster than a judicial foreclosure.

 What are the Consequences of Foreclosure?